Shawn-Nichol/GuideToBackGroundTasks/app/src/main/java/com/example/guidetobackgroundtasks/Service/ServiceReadMe.md

 **startForegroundService()**
 Unlike startService this method can be used at any time, regardless of whether the app hosting the service is in the foreground state.

+**Looper**
+A class used to run a message loop for a thread.
+Threads by default do not have a message loop associated with them; to create one, call prepare() in the thread that needs a loop, and then loop() to have it process messages until the loop is stopped.

+**Handler**
+A Handler allows you to send process Message and runnable objects associated with a threads's MessageQueue.
+Each Handler instance is associated with a single thread and that thread's message queue.
+When a new Handler is created it is bound to that message queue.

+**HandlerThread**
+A Thread that has a looper, the looper can then be used to create Handlers

+**Message**
+Defines a message containing a description and arbitrary data object that can be sent to a handler.
+This object contains two extra int fields and an extra object field that allows you to not do allocation in many cases.

+**Intent-Service**